Lawsuits for Warehouse Workers: Were You Paid for Security Check Time?

 If you worked in a warehouse packaging goods for shipment in any of these states and were not paid for time spent going through security checks, you may be owed money from your employer.

-To learn more, fill out the form on this page, and one of the attorneys handling this investigation may reach out to you directly.
-It doesn’t cost anything to get in touch or to speak to one of the lawyers we work with.
+To learn more about what you can do, fill out the form on this page, and an attorney or legal representative may reach out to you directly.
+It doesn’t cost anything to get in touch or to speak with someone about your options.

 Should I Be Paid for Security Checks?